Zamiell/isaac-achievement-randomizer/docs/about.md

 #### Glitched Item Removal <!-- RemoveGlitchedCollectibles -->

 Glitched items are removed for the same reason that TMTRAINER is.

+#### Victory Lap & Rerun Removal

+Victory Laps and the "Rerun" feature on the main menu are banned for the same reason that R Key is.

 ### 7) Chill Room <!-- ChillRoom -->